danydacosta/diskussING/README.md

 # diskussING
 A chat client in order to send messages to people using the [Diskuss](https://github.com/SteeveDroz/diskuss) API.
+More informations in the [wiki](https://github.com/danydacosta/diskussING/wiki) section.